 A good mechanical keyboard is a staple of nearly every PC gaming setup.
 They’re generally built a lot better than the average keyboard, actuate quicker, and produce less audible clicking during gaming sessions.

 In particular, Razer, Corsair, ASUS, and Logitech are very well known within the PC Gaming community.
-Most of which use patented silent key switches. e.g. Cherry Reds, which will help to prevent you from picking up any unnecessary clanking sounds during your streams.
+Most of which use patented Cherry MX switches (e.g. Reds, Silent blacks), which will help to prevent you from picking up any unnecessary clanking sounds during your live streams.

-Signing up to high-speed internet connection is another crucial essential for streaming online as your image quality will depend on your upload speed – the data packets you send out.
+Signing up for a high-speed internet connection is another crucial essential for streaming.
+This is because your image quality will depend on your upload speed – the data packets you send out.

-Twitch has a recommended upload speed of 3-6 megabits per second, however you’re probably going to want a connection even higher than this if you plan on streaming in HD.
-Not only will a fast connection benefit your viewers, but also your game-play.
+Twitch has a recommended upload speed of 3-6 megabits per second, however, you’re probably going to want a connection even higher than this if you plan on streaming in HD.
+Not only will a fast connection benefit your viewers, but it will also benefit your game-play.

-Streaming with a bit rate of less than 3mbps might result in stuttering for your audience due to a loss of information.
-Like-wise, instead of using Wi-Fi where packets can be lost, use an Cat 6/7 Ethernet cable straight from the router.
+Streaming with a bit rate of fewer than 3 Mbps might result in stuttering for your audience due to a loss of information.
+Likewise, instead of relying on a Wi-Fi signal where packets can be lost, use a Cat 6/7 Ethernet cable straight from the router.

 If your router is too far from your setup, then a pair of WiFi Extenders with an Ethernet port is probably your best bet for a strong connection.